Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-advanced-concepts.md

 # Excel JavaScript API advanced concepts

-This article describes how to use the [Excel JavaScript API](../../reference/excel/excel-add-ins-reference-overview.md?product=excel) to build add-ins for Excel 2016.
-It introduces core concepts that are fundamental to using the API and provides guidance for performing specific tasks such as reading or writing to a large range, updating all cells in range, and more.

-This article describes some of the advanced topics of [Excel JavaScript API](../../reference/excel/excel-add-ins-reference-overview.md?product=excel) that are essential to building complex add-ins for Excel 2016.
+This article builds upon the information in [Excel JavaScript API core concepts](excel-add-ins-core-concepts.md) to describe some of the more advanced concepts that are essential to building complex add-ins for Excel 2016.

-## Office.js Shared APIs for Excel
+## Office.js APIs for Excel

+An Excel add-in interacts with objects in Excel by using the JavaScript API for Office, which includes two JavaScript object models:

+* **Excel JavaScript API**: Introduced with Office 2016, the [Excel JavaScript API](../../reference/excel/excel-add-ins-reference-overview.md?product=excel) provides strongly-typed objects that you can use to access worksheets, ranges, tables, charts, and more.

-Introduced with Office 2013, the shared API enables you to access features such as UI, dialogs, and client settings that are common across multiple types of host applications such as Word, Excel, and PowerPoint.
-Below are the key objects from the shared API set that extends the Excel namespace specific API functionality:
+* **Common APIs**: Introduced with Office 2013, the common APIs (also referred to as the [Shared API](../../reference/add-ins/javascript-api-for-office.md?product=excel)) can be used to access features such as UI, dialogs, and client settings that are common across multiple types of host applications such as Word, Excel, and PowerPoint.

+While you'll likely use the Excel JavaScript API to develop the majority of functionality in add-ins that target Excel 2016, you'll also use objects in the Shared API.
+For example:

-- [Context](../../reference/shared/context.md): Represents the runtime environment of the add-in and provides access to key objects of the API.
-It consists of workbook configutation details such as `contentLanguage` and `officeTheme`.
-It also provides add-in's run-time environment details such as `host` and `platform`.
-In addition, it offers `requirements.isSetSupported()` method to check if the specified requirement set is supported by the Excel application.
+- [Context](../../reference/shared/context.md): The **Context** object represents the runtime environment of the add-in and provides access to key objects of the API.
+It consists of workbook configuration details such as `contentLanguage` and `officeTheme` and also provides information about the add-in's runtime environment such as `host` and `platform`.
+Additionally, it provides the `requirements.isSetSupported()` method, which you can use to check whether the specified requirement set is supported by the Excel application where the add-in is running.

-- [Document](../../reference/shared/document.md): Provides [`getFileAsync`](https://github.com/OfficeDev/office-js-docs/blob/master/reference/shared/document.getfileasync.md) API to download the Excel file that the add-in is currently running in.
+- [Document](../../reference/shared/document.md): The **Document** object provides the `getFileAsync()` method, which you can use to download the Excel file where the add-in is running.

 ## Requirement sets